-After his PDC in 1991, David started by permaculturing his back and front yards in West Preston, Melbourne.
+David came to permaculture as a country person living in the city.
+After his PDC in 1991, he started by permaculturing his back and front yards in West Preston, Melbourne.
 He has been developing Murrnong, just on the edge of Violet Town, since 1996.
 Along the way he has done permaculture design and development work across North East and North Central Victoria.
 Through these various projects he developed skills and expertise in design and development for home self-sufficiency, farm planning, farm scale tree and shrub landscaping, farm forestry, homestead orchards, tree crops, ecological building and energy efficient retrofit of existing buildings, and even a dabble in publishing when he conceived the Permaculture Calendar.